ArshiaRx/ArshiaRx/README.md

 - 🚀 Expanding my knowledge in **FastAPI, React, Docker, and CI/CD pipelines**

 💼 Alongside my studies, I work with **WirelessWave / Tbooth Wireless (Glentel Inc)** as a **Sales & Mobile Technology Specialist**.
-There, I engage with mobile ecosystems, IoT devices, and national carriers (Bell, Rogers, Virgin Plus, Fido).
+There, I engage with mobile ecosystems, IoT devices, and national carriers (Bell, Rogers, Virgin Plus, Fido, Lucky Mobile & Chatr).
 This experience has enhanced my **technical communication, adaptability, and system-level understanding** of how technology connects people daily.

 ---